Justice-Through-Code/fall_2020/challenges/21_advanced_git/advanced_git_challenge.md

 ## Step 2: Creating a Git repo for this challenge
 In order to practice merge conflicts today, but not mess up any of your existing Git repositories, we're going to create a fresh repo to work with today.

 Since we're working on collaborative coding, you'll want to break into small groups of 2-3 people.

+### One person creates the repository
 Only one person needs to make the repository (the others will get access to it by `cloning` in a little while).

 1. Navigate to [github.com](https://github.com/).
 You may need to login to your account.